RuiFilipeCampos/monty-mvp/README.md

 docker build . -t monty-mvp:server
 ```

-2. Start a container with this image, map its LAN 8000 to your localhost 8000
+2. Start a container with this image, map its 0.0.0.0:8000 to your localhost:8000

 ```
 docker run -itp 8000:8000 monty-mvp:server